Large Language Models are Miscalibrated In-Context Learners: Limitations

 \section{Limitations}

-Our experimental results are conducted with the Flan-T5 model family, which is an encoder-decoder architecture, where we have not investigated how the behaviours of other popular choices of decoder-only models, such as Llama~\cite{llama}, would behave in low-resource scenarios with different learning methods and self-ensembling strategies.
-Secondly, limited by the training resources, our experiments only consider LLMs within 3B parameters.
+Our experimental results are conducted with the Flan-T5 model family, which is an encoder-decoder architecture, where we have not investigated the behaviour of other popular choices of decoder-only models, such as Llama~\cite{llama} in low-resource scenarios, with different learning methods and self-ensembling strategies.
+Secondly, limited by the training resources, our experiments only consider LMs within the 3B parameter budget.
 We will endeavor to scale our experiments to cover larger language models as part of future work.
-Moreover, there is a variety of sophisticated ensembling methods \cite{MOHAMMED2023757}, where we have only studied the max, mean, and majority vote variants for self-ensembling.
+Moreover, there is a variety of additional, more sophisticated ensembling methods \cite{MOHAMMED2023757}, where we have only studied the max, mean, and majority vote variants for self-ensembling.
 In future work, we aim to extend the analysis and the self-ensembling methods to more families of tasks, diverse types of models, and other ensembling techniques.